jinay1991/artifactory/README.md

 # perception

-Artificat Hosting Repository for all the perception tasks.
+Artifact Hosting Repository for all the perception tasks.

 Repository hosts following packages as pre-built binaries